In Metro Atlanta: A Tale of New Cities

 “The civil rights that are going to be violated here is [for] the ones who own property here in South Dekalb,” said Williams when he testified.
 “More important than voting is the right for you as a property owner and as a resident of DeKalb County to have your voice heard before a vote even takes place.”

 Dekalb County Commission staff members showed up to strike a middle ground, asking to table the Greenhaven bill until they could finish a study on the impact of the cityhood movement on the county.
-The committee chairman, Representative Ed Rynder, a Republican, explained that the bill deserved a hearing because Greenhaven met the “minimum technical requirements”—it has an organization behind it, a feasibility study, a city charter, and has selected at least three services to take on from the county.
+The committee chairman, Representative Ed Rynders, a Republican, explained that the bill deserved a hearing because Greenhaven met the “minimum technical requirements”—it has an organization behind it, a feasibility study, a city charter, and has selected at least three services to take on from the county.
 He otherwise wasn’t in a position, he explained, to “pick winners and losers” in terms of who could and couldn’t start a city—that’s what the ballot referendum is for, should the bill pass, so the people could determine that for themselves.

 “So you would pass any cityhood bill that met the minimum requirements?” asked a woman from the audience, to which Rynder replied, “Yes, m’am.”